dealingwith/poole/_posts/2020-08-11-paul-ford-dropping-knowledge-on-the-postlight-podcast-yet-again.markdown

 ---
 layout: post
 title: "Paul Ford Dropping Knowledge on the Postlight Podcast Yet Again"
-excerpt: '"...they finally learned to just shut it"'
+excerpt: '&ldquo;...they finally learned to just shut it&rdquo;'
 date: 2020-08-11 22:21:55 -0500
 categories:
 ---